This world class long-distance walk trail stretches

 Enjoy a guided eMountain biking experience with the people who know the Perth Hills best - the locals.
 Using the best pedal-assisted eBikes on the market (Giant).
 Trails suited to all ages and skill levels.

 This 3.5km loop starts in Fred Jacoby Park within the Beelu National Park.
 The walk meanders through beautiful jarrah forests, winding past granite outcrops and majestic grass trees.
-Suitable for all skill levels.
+Suitable for all fitness levels.

 This popular walking, cycling and horse riding trail begins its journey at Bellevue, forming a unique 41 km loop at Mount Helena, before extending to Wooroloo Reserve.

 The Bike Stable provides cyclists with specialist advice and quality servicing and repairs.
-Dealers in Specialized, Norco, Orbea, Cannondale bikes and E-Bikes.
-Great range of parts and accessories.
+Dealers in Specialized bikes with a great range of parts and accessories.
+Bike hire available.

 The Goat Farm is the only purpose built mountain bike park in Western Australia.
 It has several downhill tracks and is a great place to improve your mountain bike skills.